How to Install and Set Up Git on Windows, Mac and Linux

 Installing Git on Linux

 Linux distributions include Git in their official package repositories, which makes installation fast and simple through the terminal.
 The exact command depends on which distribution and package manager your system uses.
+This approach leverages your system's built-in package management, ensuring Git integrates cleanly with the rest of your installed software.

 For Debian and Ubuntu based systems: